 |Southport White Bunching||New York Early (98)|

-Apply lime according to soil test results to maintain soil pH at 6.5 to 6.8.
+Apply lime according to soil test results to maintain soil pH at 6.5-6.8.
 Onions and leeks do not tolerate acid soil, especially in early growth stages.
 If the magnesium level is high, a lime high in calcium (calcitic lime) should be used to maintain a high calcium level.

-Less nitrogen fertilizer will be needed if manure or legume sod was plowed down (see Table 1, Nitrogen Credits from Manure and Table 2, Nitrogen Credits from Previous Crops).
-However, these sources may result in high soil nitrogen levels late in the season.
+Less nitrogen fertilizer will be needed if legume sod was plowed down or if manure was applied (see Table 1 and Table 7).
+These sources may also result in high soil nitrogen levels late in the season.
 Excessive nitrogen late in the season from any source can delay maturity and reduce storability of onions.

 Onion flavor is determined by cultivar type, temperature and irrigation, and sulfur fertility.
-Growers wishing to produce mild-flavored onions for retail sale should choose mild cultivar types, irrigate regularly up to harvest, and maintain soil sulfur levels between 35 to 55 lb/A. Excessive sulfur levels in soils or fertilizers will increase pungency
+Growers wishing to produce mild-flavored onions for retail sale should choose mild cultivar types, irrigate regularly up to harvest, and maintain soil sulfur levels between 35 and 55 lb/A. Excessive sulfur levels in soils or fertilizers will increase pungency.

 |PLANT NUTRIENT RECOMMENDATION ACCORDING TO SOIL TEST RESULTS FOR ONION, Scallion, and Shallot|